rajatsharma369007/K_means/README.md

 # K_means
-Implementation of K means in C language
+Implementation of K means in C language (for two clusters)